 Professional Summary Examples

-1) Versatile financial service professional with 10+ years of experience representing top companies.
-Areas of expertise include investment strategy, asset allocation and risk management.
+Versatile financial services professional with 10+ years of experience representing top companies.
+Areas of expertise include investment strategy, asset allocation, and risk management.
 Possess excellent people skills that have helped maintain a client retention rate of more than 95 percent.